catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 Operating system specific steps
 ===============================

-Here is an outline for installing the Openstack command line tools on the common Linux/Unix based systems.
-This includes OSX as it runs a BSD based system.
+Here is an outline for installing the OpenStack command line tools on the common Linux/Unix based systems.
+This includes macOS as it runs a BSD based system.

 .. tabs::